 We recognize revenue on a subscription basis as our solutions are provided to our customers over time.
-If our services are disrupted due to natural disasters, power outages or other events that we cannot control, as recently happened when hurricanes hit Puerto Rico and the U.S. Virgin Islands, we may not be able to continue providing our solutions as expected.
+If our services are disrupted due to natural disasters, power outages or other events that we cannot control, as what had happened when hurricanes hit Puerto Rico and the U.S. Virgin Islands in 2017, we may not be able to continue providing our solutions as expected.

 When we stop providing coverage, we also stop recognizing revenues as a result of the affected subscription agreement.
 If we are forced to discontinue our services due to natural disasters, power outages and other events outside of our control, our revenues may decline, which would negatively impact our results of operations and financial condition.
+In addition, we may face liability for damages caused by our sensors in the event of heavy weather or other natural disasters.
+We may also incur additional costs to repair or replace installed sensor networks damaged by heavy weather, hurricanes or other natural disasters.